Is It A Good Idea To Learn Blender 3D Or Not?

 Blenders’ usefulness stretches across several industries, however, it is not really considered an industry standard anywhere, at least not right now.
 You could consider Blender 3D as a jack of all trades type of program.
 It’s good at just about everything it does, but there is normally always at least one better option for each use case.

-Let’s name a couple of examples, for creating highly detailed sculpts Blender is fantastic.
-Since version 2.80 new tools and brushes have been consistently added making the sculpting experience better and better.
 Despite this Z brush, a tool dedicated to sculpting highly detailed 3D models is considered by many to be a better option, due largely in part to its dedicated set of tools and excellent performance.

 Another example is in animation, as while Blender is compared with different programs depending on the topic use case, it is most commonly compared to Maya when talking about 3D modeling and animation.
-Maya is considered to be an industry standard for animation in particular due to its robust toolset.
-While there is not a lot to choose between them most professionals will still use Maya.

 A third example is for the creation of custom materials and textures.
 Blender again does a great job here with its node-based system and UV mapping tools and does allow to create just about any material imaginable.
 But it can’t quite beat Substance Designer for creating said materials or Substance Painter for applying them.